Crypto Regulations in Liechtenstein

 Annual Supervision Fees

-To illustrate, TT key custodians, TT token custodians, physical validators, and TT exchange service providers are obligated to pay the following annual supervision fees:
+Example: TT key custodians, TT token custodians, physical validators, and providers of TT exchange services are required to pay the following annual supervision fees in respect of their respective licensable activities:

 • The additional levy is 0,25% of the gross sales revenue from all TT services minus VAT and other taxes directly related to sales in a financial year

-• The total annual supervision fee per supervised person for TT service providers is a maximum of 100,000 CHF (approx. 100,000 EUR)
+• The total annual supervision fee per supervised person for TT service providers comes to a maximum of 100,000 CHF (approx. 100,000 EUR).

-While the basic fee and the limit of the maximum fee often remain the same for other service providers, other principles vary according to the crypto business model.
+While the basic fee and the limit of the maximum fee often remain identical to other service providers, other principles vary depending on the crypto business model.
 The complete list of the annual supervision fees can be found in Annex 2 of the Financial Market Supervision Act (FMSA).

 Why Choose Liechtenstein’s Regulatory Framework

-Key advantages of having a crypto business in Liechtenstein:
+The key advantages of having a crypto business in Liechtenstein include the following:

-• The authorities are in continuous dialogue with the industry participants which allows them to stay familiar with the most recent changes and adapt their policies the industry needs
+• Authorities are in continuous dialogue with industry players, which helps to stay in touch with the most recent changes and have their policies adjusted for exactly what is needed by the industry;

-• Once the new company is included in the Commercial Register, the previously transferred authorised capital is released and can be used at the discretion of the owner
+• Once the new company is included in the Commercial Register, the previously transferred authorized capital is released and can be used at the discretion of the owner.

-• Such policies as not entering the information about shareholders and beneficiaries into the Public Register and not disclosing it allow for the maintenance of the company’s efficiency and confidentiality
+• Such policies as not entering information on shareholders and beneficiaries into the Public Register and not disclosing it allow the maintenance of the company’s efficiency and confidentiality.

-• The VAT is only 7,7% which is a very low rate compared to other European jurisdictions
+• There is a Value-added tax applied, but this is a very low rate of only 7.7% compared to the VAT rates in other European jurisdictions.

-Legal and natural persons with a registered office or place of residence in Liechtenstein must not start operating as crypto market participants without an applicable licence granted by the supervisory authority and prior to the entry into the TT Service Provider Register.
-This rule also applies to token issuers who issue tokens in their own name or in the name of a client in a non-professional capacity if tokens are in the amount of 5 mill.
+Legal and natural persons having a registered office or place of residence in the Principality of Liechtenstein are obliged not to begin activities as crypto market participants until an applicable license is granted by the supervisory authority and prior to the entry into the TT Service Provider Register.
+This rule is further subject to the person who issues tokens either in his own name or in his client’s name in a non-professional capacity if tokens in sum of 5 mill.
 CHF (approx. 5 mill.
 EUR) or more will be issued within 12 calendar months.

-The FMA is responsible for licensing crypto businesses in Liechtenstein and assesses every application on a case-by-case basis within the applicable legal framework.
-The authority may decide that no licence is required for a particular business model and may consequently advise that a different set of requirements and regulations apply.
-If an applicant intends to conduct cross-border business (e.g., advertise abroad or approach clients abroad), it must notify the MFA in advance whether the business model is subject to licensing in the chosen foreign country.
+The FMA grants the required licensing for crypto companies in Liechtenstein and reviews each application on its respective merits within the underlying legal framework.
+In certain circumstances, the Authority may determine that no license is required for any given business model and may thus suggest another set of requirements or regulations.
+In case an applicant wants to operate cross-border business, e.g., advertise abroad or approach clients abroad, he needs to inform the MFA in advance whether the underlying business model is licensed in the country of his choice.

 CRYPTO REGULATION IN LIECHTENSTEIN